 Rosie Taekema-Torfi, MA

-After completing her Bachelor of Music at the Prince Claus Conservatorium in 2018, Rosie graduated cum laude in 2020 from the master’s programme Arts, Policy and Cultural Entrepreneurship at the University of Groningen.
+After completing a Bachelor of Music at the Prins Claus Conservatorium (2018), Rosie graduated cum laude from the MA Arts, Policy and Cultural Entrepreneurship at the University of Groningen (2020).

 Rosie Taekema.jpg